 If both indicators are high and you still can’t meet demand, congratulations!
-Your business is growing and needs new means of production soon.
+Your business is growing and will need new means of production soon.

 What is OOE?

-We can’t end this article without mentioning OOE.
-Again, the difference lies in how we calculate the availability of certain equipment:
+OOE means Overall Operations Effectiveness.
+Again, the difference lies in how we calculate the availability of certain equipment.

-While the OEE takes into account the planned production time, in the OOE we use the time each shift takes, even if the machine is stopped for a repair or inspection.
+While the OEE takes into account the planned production time, OOE will use scheduled and unscheduled time, even if the machine is stopped for a repair or inspection.